glic3rinu/passlib/docs/install.rst

 * CPython 2 -- v2.5 or newer.
 * CPython 3 -- all versions.
 * PyPy -- v1.5 or newer.
+* PyPy3 -- v2.1 or newer.
 * Jython -- v2.5 or newer.

-Passlib should work with all operating systems and enviroments, as it contains builtin fallbacks for almost all OS-dependant features.
+Passlib should work with all operating systems and environments, as it contains builtin fallbacks for almost all OS-dependant features.
 Google App Engine is supported as well.